Keith A. Pray - Professional and Academic Site

 Completed Courses @ Worcester Polytechnic Institute

 I started my graduate academic career while still an undergraduate at Worcester Polytechnic Institute (WPI ) in December of 1996.
 I enrolled in WPI's BS/MS program which combines a Bachelor's degree and a Master's degree into a five year program.
 Through this program, I earned 12 credits (out of 33 total needed) towards my Master's degree while still an undergraduate.
 I became a full-fledged graduate student in May of 1998.
-As of May 2000, I have successfully completed an additional four courses (12 credits) towards my Master's.
-This leaves only my intended Master's Thesis to complete my degree.
+As of May 2000, I had successfully completed an additional four courses (12 credits) towards my Master's.
+This left only my intended Master's Thesis to complete my degree.

-Since the last petition was denied things took a turn for the better.
-I came back to WPI as a full-time graduate student after being awarded a Geo.
+In January of 2002 I came back to WPI as a full-time graduate student after being awarded a Geo.
 I. Alden Fellowship.
 During my Fellowship I completed my required course work and started upon my thesis.
 For the Fellowship I conducted a six month study at the Norfolk County Sheriff's Office.
 A technology needs assessment was done and data model and user interface technologies were developed and demonstrated.
 These technologies were created to show what functionality a next-generation information system for the operations of the Sheriff's Office should have.
 After the project was done these technologies matured into a pending patent.

-Also during the course of my thesis I also held a research assistant position in the CREDIA lab of the Computer Science Department and then a Research Engineer position at the Bioengineering Institute (BEI) of WPI.
+During the course of my thesis I also held a research assistant position in the CREDIA lab of the Computer Science Department and then a Research Engineer position at the Bioengineering Institute (BEI) of WPI.
 I also work out of BEI as a Research Scientist pursuing other patents and business opportunities for my data model and user interface technologies.

 Undergraduate School WPI CS Carolina My Code.mov WPI CS Splash.mov